-We are examining the option to close Lady Anne level crossing and Batley signal box by the end of 2022, subject to funding.
+We are examining the option to close Lady Anne level crossing and Batley signal box, subject to funding.

 This study is being carried out to enable major railway improvements between Dewsbury and Leeds as part of the Transpennine Upgrade – such as faster, more frequent and more reliable trains – which the continued use of Lady Anne level crossing would restrict.